Georg Adam Struve: Guardianship and a return to public service

 Duke Bernhard of Jena died in May 1678.
 By the time he died he had been predeceased by three of his five legitimate children and was living with his mistress of long-standing while engaged in a fruitless campaign to try and divorce his wife, from whom he had been increasingly distanced for some years.
 After he died his three-year-old son, Johann Wilhelm, was placed under the guardianship of his uncle Johann Ernst of Saxe-Weimar, in accordance with the instructions included in the late Duke Bernhard's will.
 It was determined that the infant needed more of a full-time guardian: at the end of August 1680 Struve was appointed to take over the management of the child's guardianship needs.
-He attended to Johann Wilhelm's schooling needs himself, and seems to have became something of a surrogate parent.
+He attended to Johann Wilhelm's schooling needs himself, and seems to have become something of a surrogate parent.
 It was observed that the young prince generally addressed his guardian as "Father".

 Struve's guardianship duties already necessitated spending a large amount of time at court.
 Possibly to ensure the avoidance of divided loyalties, he was at the same time appointed President of the Government and Consistory, also taking a position as Director of Taxation.
 Although sources differ as to his precise job titles, it is clear that his various administrative responsibilities kept him extremely busy, often to be found at his desk till late into the night.
 He was obliged to suspend his university teaching activities throughout the 1680s.